Spacetime Supersymmetry in the Truncated Lattice Schwinger Model

-The spontaneous breaking of charge conjugation symmetry implies the deconfinement of charged particles and vice versa.
-We will first give a physical argument of this statement, and then numerically test it in our truncated lattice Schwinger model.
+\ShortSecTitle{Confinement-deconfinement transition} The spontaneous breaking of charge conjugation symmetry implies the deconfinement of charged particles and vice versa.
+We will first give a physical argument of this statement \footnote{{See also the discussions about the (1+1)D Abelian-Higgs model in Ref.\,\onlinecite{Tong2018Gauge}. }}, and then numerically test it in our truncated lattice Schwinger model.

 To facilitate our discussion, it is convenient to smear the notion of charge by defining $\hat q_{n,n+1}:=(\hat E_{n+1,n+2}-\hat E_{n-1,n})/2$, which is the average charge over two neighboring sites $n$ and $n+1$.
 Given the unbroken two-site translation symmetry, we have $\ex{\hat q_{n,n+1}}=0$ in any vacuum state throughout the phase diagram.
 In the following, we will only consider such smeared charges if not otherwise specified.
-We say the system is in the deconfined (confined) phase if we are able (unable) to create isolated charges without costing extensive energy.
+We say the system is in the deconfined (confined) phase if we are able (unable) to create isolated charges without costing extensive energy. {Note that this definition of (de)confinement is different from another common definition in the literature based on 1-form symmetry breaking.}

 Suppose the charge conjugation symmetry is spontaneously broken.
 We must have at least two degenerate vacua \footnote{The term ``vacua'' refers to ground states satisfying the cluster decomposition property. } with nonzero and opposite order parameter values; they are related to each other by the action of $\mc C$.
 Note that the order parameter $\hat O_n$ is actually proportional to the smeared electric field $(\hat E_{n-1,n}+\hat E_{n,n+1})/2$.
 Consequently, a domain wall between the two vacua carries a nonzero charge -- proportional to the difference of order parameter values from the two vacua.
 See Fig.\,\ref{fig:DomainWallCharge} for an illustration.
 Such a domain wall can be created by applying the charge conjugation on half of the space of one vacuum state.
 The existence of an unscreened charge with a localized energy density implies deconfinement.
 Conversely, if the system is in the deconfined phase, we should be able to create a pair of unscreened charges out of one vacuum and separate them apart, generating an energy density that is only nonzero near the charges.
 Now if we send the two charges all the way to spatial infinity, we have created a new vacuum state whose order parameter value differs from the original one.
 Therefore, at least one of the two vacua has a nonzero order parameter, implying the spontaneous breaking of the charge conjugation symmetry.